 Heitor Lessa (Principal Serverless Lead, AWS)How do you get the most out of serverless patterns without incurring an exorbitant cost?
 Heitor Lessa shares operational, security, and reliability best practices for serverless architectures.

 Book a 1-1 with Blameless at AWS!

 With AWS rapidly approaching, it’s vital that you have a plan to make the most of your experience.
 If you’re passionate about reliability and building a blameless culture, we’d love to talk to you and walk you through how our team can help.
-You can book a 1-on-1 with our team here, join the conversation on #AWSreInvent and #reInventSRE, or find us at Booth #3130.
+Join the conversation on #AWSreInvent and #reInventSRE, or find us at Booth #3130.